KangboLu/fb-request-lib/README.md

 solve it with you as possible as I can.

 ## Section 0: What is this library for?
-This Facebook Marketing Api request library is designed for making
+This Facebook Marketing API request library is designed for making
 GET API call easier to **Facebook Marketing API V3.2**.

 **How to obtain Facebook Marketing API Credential?**